rafacoimbratec/R-Entry_Vehicle_GNC/README.md

 # 🚿 Guidance, Navigation and Control System for a Planetary Entry Vehicle

 This project focuses on the simulation and design of a Guidance, Navigation, and Control (GNC) system tailored for atmospheric reentry vehicles targeting Mars missions.
 The project is inspired by classical and modern approaches to entry guidance, particularly leveraging Apollo-derived guidance schemes and enhancements developed for the Mars Science Laboratory (MSL) and Mars 2020 missions.
-This projet was developed under the course Guidance Navigation and Control from Instituto Superior Técnico.
+This projet was developed under the course Guidance Navigation and Control from Instituto Superior Técnico - Potential Thesis development by the Author

 ## 🔧 Features